artback/mvp/README.md

 Replace authorization:

-Store username and password in seperate service or database with ids that we can reference in our service
+Store username and password in seperate service or database with ids that we can reference in our database

 ## DONE: